-6.1 As well as the Council Fund and Earmarked Reserves, there are a number of specific provisions and balances as follows:- a) Delegated School Balances b) Maesteg School PFI Equalisation Fund c) Specific Provisions
+6.1 As well as the Council Fund and Earmarked Reserves, there are a number of specific provisions and balances as follows:- a) Delegated School Balances b) Specific Provisions suggest that the balance on the provisions will be around £5.500 million by 31 March 2019 (£2.888 million at 31 March 2018).

 These balances represent the cumulative effect of over and under-spending on school delegated budgets not available to the Council.
-Current projections suggest that these balances will be around £2.000 million by 31 March 2017 (£2.154 million at 31 March 2016).
+School balances were only £360,000 at 31 March 2018.
+Current projections suggest that these balances will be significantly depleted by 31 March 2019 as more schools fall into a deficit position and projections suggest a negative reserve of £870,000.